 As a result of ventilation which is provided by manually openable windows and louvered vents which are located on all floors, multiple staircase & lobby doors did not sit flush within their frames due to the pressure differential.
-Should doors fail to close flush within their rebate compartmentation can be compromised which will mean that should a fire occur, products of combustion could smoke log lobbies and the escape stair.
+Should doors fail to close flush within their rebate, compartmentation can be compromised which will mean that should a fire occur, products of combustion could smoke log lobbies and the escape stair.

 N.B This will be exaggerated in windy conditions.

-It is advised that the following actions are carried out in order to ensure escape routes remain safe for egress:
+It is advised in order to ensure escape routes remain safe for egress, that manually openable windows should be closed/locked with keys placed in the SIB.

-- manually openable windows should be closed/locked with keys placed in the SIB - Review the strength of self closing devices ensuring they have a two part action which closes and latches.
+Self closing devices which have a two part action which closes and latches ensuring they shut have been tried which appears to have proved unsuccessful.